MicrosoftDocs/bi-shared-docs/docs/analysis-services/analysis-services-backward-compatibility.md

 ### Behavior changes

-There are no breaking changes in this release.
+There are no behavior changes in this release.

 ## SQL Server 2017